 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+For example, the practice provided an anticoagulation clinic for its patients and patients in the locality, reducing the need for patients to attend hospital for monitoring.
+The practice also provided anticoagulation services to housebound patients.

-- The practice offered pre bookable appointments on a Tuesday evening from 6.30pm to 8pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately/were referred to other clinics for vaccines available privately. - There were disabled facilities and translation services available.
+- The practice offered a 'Commuter's Clinic' on a Tuesday and Wednesday evening until 7.30pm for working patients who could not attend during normal opening hours. - The practice offered a full range of online services primarily aimed at working age patients including an online consultation service where patients could register to safely and securely consult with a GP electronically. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available. - Other reasonable adjustments were made and action was taken to remove barriers when patients find it hard to use or access services .